chrispanag/ebony/README.md

-# ebony
+# EBONy
-Easy BOt Node Framework | A module based framework for easy and painless development of Facebook Chatbots.
+## the Easy BOt Node Framework
+A module based framework for easy and painless development of Facebook Chatbots.